Gas in Stomach: What It Is, 9 Causes, 11 Symptoms & Natural Relief Remedies

 - Low movement through the day

+Some people especially notice heaviness in the early hours, which may relate to morning bloating causes like late meals or poor sleep.
 These can contribute to a gas problem in the stomach even without a serious illness.

-Reason For Gas in Stomach: Foods That Often Trigger It
+Reason for Gas in Stomach: Foods That Often Trigger It

 Food triggers are personal.
 A food that suits one person may not suit another.
 Still, certain foods are commonly linked with gas in many people.